Women in piracy: Pirate women in fiction

 The female pirate is sometimes cast as a feminist, or even an anarchist, icon.
 Ulrike Ottinger's 1978 film Madame X: An Absolute Ruler is about several women from different career backgrounds joining the pirate crew of "Madame X" above the Chinese ship Orlando and was inspired by the Chinese pirate women of the early 20th century.
 Among the various messages of the film were a critique of patriarchal and hierarchical power structures.
 Disney's Pirates of the Caribbean film series includes several female pirates, most notably Elizabeth Swann.
 Although Swann is included in some stereotypical scenes and begins as the Governor's daughter and a damsel in distress, she is turned into a courageous pirate and heroine over the course of the film series.
 Swann and Anamaria are depicted in Pirates of the Caribbean as cross-dressing, recalling real historical pirate women who did the same.
 The fourth film introduced Angelica, a former love interest of Jack Sparrow and the daughter of Edward Teach / Blackbeard, who grows up at a Spanish convent until she learned the art of the con from Sparrow, and corrupted her as she grows up to be an accomplished sailor and a dangerous pirate.

+The 2026 swashbuckler action thriller film The Bluff features a retired Caribbean pirate battling her former crewmates to protect her family.